Bartlesville Radio » News » Bartlesville Ward 2 Candidate Jason Herr

 Herr is active in the community with the Downtown Kiwanis, Daybreak Rotary, and the Bartlesville Choral Society before starting a family with his wife of 11 years, Sara.
 They have four children, Keagan 10 yrs old, Klara 6 yrs old, and the twins, Liam and Levi 5 months old.

-Herr says his family is why he seeking a seat on the city council to help continue Bartlesville’s legacy of being a great place to live for our families.
+Herr says his family is why he is seeking a seat on the city council to help continue Bartlesville’s legacy of being a great place to live for our families.
 Herr says he is passionate about making sure Bartlesville is safe and will support fire and police resources.
+To hear the entire interview, go to our Community Connection page at Bartlesvilleradio.com

 « Back to News